Jack Callahan (Neighbours): Storylines

 Mandy Franze claims to be John's girlfriend, but they soon find out she is lying.
 Paige tries to kiss John, but he rejects her and Paige asks him to leave.
 John sees a woman driving a van and says he remembers her and the company, which he later learns repairs boilers.
 John suffers flashbacks of the Lassiter's boiler room and believes that he may have caused the explosion.
 He then goes to the police to confess, but the detective tells him that he did not cause the explosion.
 John kisses Paige.
 The witness who saw him on the morning of the explosion later reveals she was paid to lie.
 John's memory returns and he is able to tell Mark that Julie Quill (Gail Easdale) and Jacka Hills (Brad McMurray) caused the explosion.
 Paige comes to the station and John emerges in clerical clothing.
 He reveals his name is Jack Callahan and that he is a priest.
 He explains that he was questioning his faith when he came to Erinsborough and was staying with a priest in Elliot Park, but when he went away to Rome, Jack was left to counsel Julie at the church.
 He followed her to Lassiter's and saw her in the boiler room, but did not expect her to cause an explosion.
 Jack briefly leaves Erinsborough to see his family and Paige says she will wait for him.
 Jack faces conflicting pressures between his love for Paige and his vow of celibacy.
-Jack looks after a little girl named Poppy Jarvis, who has cystic fibrosis, whilst her mother is in hospital, and he organises an fancy dress party for her.
+Jack looks after a little girl named Poppy Jarvis, who has cystic fibrosis, whilst her mother is in hospital, and he organises a fancy dress party for her.
 Ari Philcox reveals in the confessional that he's been releasing the snakes.
 Jack's priestly vows forbid him passing on this information.
 Jack thinks that Paige is the intended target, but later learns that Steph is.